trey-capps/trey-capps.github.io/content/posts/happiness_analysis.md

 ## Conclusion

-To expand on this study, other models can be evaluated and compare to model fit above.
-We can conclude that the most important factor (from those in this dataset) in determing one's happiness the GDP per Capita of a country.
-When considering region, the Latin America and Carribean region is the most important region in determing one's happiness (typically higher in comparison with other regions).
+To expand on this study, other models can be evaluated and compared to the model fit above.
+We can conclude that the most important factor (from those in this dataset) in determining one's happiness is the GDP per Capita of a country.
+When considering region, the Latin America and Caribbean region is the most important in determining one's happiness (typically higher in comparison with other regions).

 ## Relevant Links:
 - [Code](https://github.com/trey-capps/Happiness-Analysis)